Team augmentation, subcontracting, offshoring.

 If you have searched for new engineering talents to do the work or fill the skill gap in your team, you’ve surely come across these terms in various locations.
 In a nutshell, they mean two most popular practices in the IT industry to attract engineers: software outsourcing and outstaffing.
 If you have a project on the way and lack tech specialists to do it, you should know the difference between them to follow the most suitable cooperation model.

 Over a decade of providing top vendors with professional software engineers, UVIK has learned what to consider when choosing software development outsourcing vs outstaffing.
 This article focuses on the differences between the two, the advantages and disadvantages of each, and the factors that should affect your choice.
 Spoiler: there are a lot of them.
 So, let’s get straight to business!
+Outsourcing refers to a situation where a company enters into an agreement with another company to avail services or products that it could theoretically create in-house.
+On the flip side, outstaffing involves a scenario where a company enlists the services of employees from a different company to work on its behalf.

 Difference between Outsourcing and Outstaffing